Category Archives: LGBTQ+ Comedy

 Grade: C+

-Single All the Way (2021) is an LGBTQ+ romantic comedy film released by the streaming behemoth Netflix, though I swear the film feels like a Hallmark or Lifetime television movie of the week offering.
+Single All the Way (2021) is an LGBTQ+ romantic comedy film released by the streaming behemoth Netflix.
+However, I swear the film feels like a Hallmark or Lifetime television movie of the week offering.

-The film is a Christmas-themed romantic comedy about gay men and is the streaming service’s first gay holiday film.
+The film, a Christmas-themed romantic comedy about gay men, is the streaming service’s first gay holiday film.

-As inspired and momentous as this may sound please hold the accolades and champagne for just a hot second.
-I hoped for at least a bit more danger, complexity, or even darker drama from Single All the Way being that it’s the first of its kind.
+As inspired and momentous as this may sound, please hold the accolades and champagne for just a hot second.
+I had hoped for a bit more danger, complexity, or even darker drama from Single All the Way, given it’s the first of its kind.

 Everything else remains the same.